Posts tagged ‘general’

 As I said earlier today, I switched my blog over from Blosxom to WordPress, and so far, I am really loving it.
 I’ve installed several plugins that let me do cool things, and it’s just a very well-thought-out platform.
 I had sort of gotten out of the habit of blogging, simply because it had gotten to be too much of a pain.
 WordPress makes everything so easy that I should pick up the blogging again.
 Hooray!

-Moved From Blosxom to Wordpress
+Moved From Blosxom to WordPress

 switched my blog from Blogger.com to Blosxom way back in December 2002.
 On the whole, Blosxom has served me well, but certain things just didn’t work with it, or worked, but with lots of effort.
 For example, while I have been able to use MarsEdit on OSX with smashing success, none of the Windows-based blog editors that I’ve tried would talk to it.
 Or they would partially talk, but not completely.
 Either way, it just wasn’t working out.